 1. Who will facilitate the library instruction session?
 Any of our faculty librarians (including our adjuncts) can provide an excellent orientation, as well as give students guided research practice time.
 Librarians are assigned to sessions based on availability.

 3. When does the library provide instruction sessions?
 We will make every effort to provide instruction during the library's regular hours of operation.
 Please use the request form linked above to request your session at least TWO WEEKS in advance of your desired instruction date.
 Keep in mind that your students will benefit the most from a library instruction session when they have already been introduced to your assignment and have had a chance to discuss their research topics with you.
-Please note that we cannot accommodate orientations during the first two weeks of a regular semester.

 4. Where does the instruction occur?
 At ELAC's Monterey Park Campus, instruction will occur in one of the Library's two computer lab classrooms (F3-101 or F3-103).

 5. What about South Gate Campus?
 Instruction at South Gate will occur in Computer Classroom 123 or 109, depending upon room availability.
 If you'd like to request an instruction session for a South Gate class, use the request form linked above and select South Gate as your location option.